Police (1916 film)

-Synopsis
+Plot

-Charlie is released from prison and is immediately approached by a man who claims to be a church pastor (Billy Armstrong) who'll help him go straight.
-In reality, however, he's a scammer who frequently does disguises and swindles many other innocent people, including a drunk (James T. Kelley) who seems to be in little possession of his faculties.
+Charlie is released from prison and is immediately approached by a man who claims to be a church pastor who'll help him go straight.
+In reality, however, he's a scammer who frequently does disguises and swindles many other innocent people, including a drunk who seems to be in little possession of his faculties.

 At first Charlie remains nonchalant, not wanting to take any chances, especially not when he was just out of prison.
 However, the man, a skilled actor, goads him to cry.
 Charlie breaks out into tears stemming from regret for "doing it against Jesus".
 Of course, the man takes advantage of the situation and slips out the five dollar note Charlie has been given upon being discharged, leaving him penniless.

 Now broke, Charlie goes to a fruit shop and starts biting into all the fruits there.
-He knows he has to pay for them all in the end, but, unaware that he has been swindled by the fake church pastor, eats more and more until the fruitseller (Leo White) becomes visibly angry.
+He knows he has to pay for them all in the end, but, unaware that he has been swindled by the fake church pastor, eats more and more until the fruitseller becomes visibly angry.
 Charlie tells him to calm down, "I'll pay for it."
 He searches his pockets for the money, but, unfortunately, cannot find it.
 This angers the man, who by now has decided he'll get the money, even if it took him a month of Sundays.
 Charlie, realizing that he's not in a very good situation, runs away.

-He is approached by the fake church pastor again, this time in a clean-shaven disguise.
-Charlie looks at him, and recognizes him right away.
-When this man starts suggesting that he help him go straight, Charlie realizes that this man is a fraud and fights him.
+He is approached by another church pastor, this time a clean-shaven one.
+Charlie looks at him, and suspects him right away.
+When this man starts suggesting that he help him go straight, Charlie refuses to be duped again by another pastor and fights him.
 In no mood for a fight, the man starts running, but Charlie follows suit, to scare this man a bit.

-Unfortunately, a nearby constable (Fred Goodwins) sees Charlie chasing this seemingly well-wishing man, and joins the chase after thinking that Charlie means the man harm.
+Unfortunately, a nearby constable sees Charlie chasing this seemingly well-wishing man, and joins the chase after thinking that Charlie means the man harm.
 Charlie stops a while after, obviously; however, he sees the policeman on his trail.
 Another chase begins, except this time Charlie is the chased.

 After a long span of running, Charlie is tired.
-He decides to watch a film in the nearby cinema hall.
-A man (Paddy McGuire) stands in front of him, obstructing his way to the hall.
-Charlie tries to cut in front of him, however, the man shoves him back.
+He finds a Flophouse advertising "Clean beds 10¢" on the sign above the door.
+A man stands outside the door waiting for the flophouse to open for the evening.
+Charlie tries to cut in front of him in line, however, the man shoves him back.
 "Get in line and wait for your turn."

-A mild fight ensues.
-In the middle of it, guests start piling into the hall, cutting ahead in line.
-However, this seemingly righteous man does not seem aware of it, him fighting with Charlie and all that.
-When he does shift his attention back, everybody has gone in, and therefore, he is suspicious of nothing.
-Eventually, Charlie does cut ahead of him and walk in.